 Canada is the second country in the world to legalize cannabis for non-medical use.
 This decision offers researchers an unprecedented opportunity to study the impacts of cannabis use in a legalized environment — including its effects on mental health.
-To seize that opportunity, the federal government has allocated $10 million to the Mental Health Commission of Canada (MHCC) over the next five years to investigate the risks and benefits of cannabis as well as the varying needs of diverse subpopulations of people living in Canada.
+To seize that opportunity, the Mental Health Commission of Canada (MHCC) was allocated $10 million over five years in the 2018 federal budget to investigate the risks and benefits of cannabis as well as the varying needs of diverse subpopulations of people living in Canada.

 In partnership with the Canadian Institutes of Health Research and the Canadian Centre on Substance Use and Addiction

-Building upon the recommendations from the Environmental Scan and Scoping Review and community-based forums, the MHCC launched a request for community-based research proposals in cannabis and mental health in February 2020.
+Building upon the recommendations from the Environmental Scan and Scoping Review and community-based forums, the MHCC launched a request for community-based research proposals on cannabis and mental health in February 2020.

 Roundtable and conference summary reports

 Inuit Forum on Cannabis and Mental Health Report - on the October 2019 meeting in Happy Valley-Goose Bay, Newfoundland and Labrador — an event that marked the first opportunity for Inuit across Inuit Nunangat to come together to discuss cannabis.
 The forum was organized by representatives from the Nunatsiavut Department of Health and Social Development, Inuit Tapiriit Kanatami, the Mental Health Commission of Canada, and the Canadian Centre on Substance Use and Addiction.
 A Summary Report of the Forum is also available.